We love nothing more than a mini-break from Singapore. Here's where we fancy hanging out on a beach with the kiddos...

 Under 3 hours by ferry

-This is our favourite hands down for a family holiday that everyone will love.
+This is our hands-down favourite for a family holiday everyone will love.
 The best way to enjoy it is to get a group of mates together and book it for a public holiday.
 Why is it so good?
 Find out in our review for our own family vacay to Pulau Joyo.

 3 hours by ferry